Let's start with a general guide to what Student Unions are, then we'll look more specifically at HWUnion.

 A Student Union is independent of the University and many (including us) are affiliated to the National Union of Students.
 Our main purpose is to represent the best interests of all students on the issues they may face (whether that's locally on campus or nationally).

 Student Unions are mostly led by elected students, who are typically current or recently graduated students from the Uni.
-Student Unions raise money in a number of ways - often largely financially supported by the University, they sometimes also hold social events or run commercial services such as bars, cafes and shops.
+Student Unions raise money in a number of ways - often largely financially supported by the University, we sometimes also hold social events or run commercial services such as bars, cafes and shops.

 Let's take an example: